sheharyarakhtar/sqlpractice/README.md

 # sqlpractice
-SQL Practice problems.
-57 beginning, intermediate and advanced challengers for you to solve using a 'learn-by-doing' approach By Sylvia Moestl Vasilik
+SQL Practice problems by Sylvia Moestl Vasilik
+Solving Beginner, Intermediate and advanced level problems to learn using the learn-by-doing approach